zgeorg03/table-elm/README.md

 * **_Table_**

-   Implements the table connecting on all the above components together.
+   This component connects all the components together.

 * **_Native/SafeRegex_**